 Itemize the investment in each subsidiary company in which the taxpayer holds 80% or more of the combined voting power of all classes of stock entitled to vote and at least 80% of the total number of shares of all other classes of stock.
-For each subsidiary, report the name, the percentage of interest held in each company, the individual book value included in the balance sheet for each subsidiary investment, and the amount of dividends paid and/or deemed received that is included in gross income on Schedule A. Do not include advances or other receivables due to subsidiaries in the book value reported at Column 3.
-Include the gross I.R.C. § 965(a) amount (not the net amount).
+For each subsidiary, report the name, the percentage of interest held in each company, the individual book value included in the balance sheet for each subsidiary investment, and the amount of dividends paid and/or deemed received that is included in gross income on Schedule A. Do not include advances or other receivables due to subsidiaries in the book value reported at column 3.
 Federal previously taxed dividends must be included.
 However, dividends that have been previously taxed by New Jersey are not included on Schedule P, but must be reported on Schedule PT.
 In addition, do not include the following:

-- Money market fund or REIT income; - GILTI or FDII (this is not considered income from dividends or deemed dividends for New Jersey purposes); or - The portion of I.R.C. § 78 gross-up deducted on line 15, Part II, Schedule A.
+- Money market fund or REIT income; - GILTI or FDII (this is not considered income from dividends or deemed dividends for New Jersey Corporation Business Tax purposes); or - The portion of I.R.C. § 78 gross-up deducted on Schedule A, Part II, line 15.

-New Jersey follows the Federal ownership attribution rule changes under I.R.C. §958(b) and I.R.C. §318 that broadened the Federal attribution rules that were retroactive to January 1, 2017, in addition to the already broad corporation business tax attribution rules.
+New Jersey follows the federal ownership attribution rule changes under I.R.C. § 958(b) and I.R.C. § 318 that broadened the federal attribution rules that were retroactive to January 1, 2017, in addition to the already broad Corporation Business Tax attribution rules.